bdice/wholegraph/README.md

 # WholeGraph

+> [!IMPORTANT]
+> This repo is deprecated and replaced by https://github.com/rapidsai/cugraph-gnn

 WholeGraph is developed to help train large-scale Graph Neural Networks(GNN).
 WholeGraph provides underlying storage structure called WholeMemory.
 WholeMemory is a Tensor like storage and provide multi-GPU support.